baudelaine/ocp-esx/Build-Cluster.md

 ### Start other vms

+> :warning: Run this on ESX

 	vim-cmd vmsvc/getallvms | awk '$2 !~ "ctl-ocp" && $1 !~ "Vmid" {print "vim-cmd vmsvc/power.on " $1}' | sh

 ### Get cluster vms DHCP ip address

+> :warning: Run this on ESX

 > :warning: Wait for all cluster vms to be up and display its DHCP address in the **3rd column**
 > You may need to run script several times.